By Eric Johnson

 The marriages within the group are arranged, as top leader Paul Kingston, along with his brothers Daniel, David, and Jessie, must agree on any marriages taking place within the group; the fathers of both children must also agree.
 Those males who are married and ordained are called “Numbered Men,” which comes from the group’s interpretation of Revelation that only 144,000 “men” will be allowed to rule in heaven under God.
 Each man is designated by numbers, such as “Brother #1,” “Brother #2,” etc. The lower the man’s number, the more holy and important he is considered in the church.
 When a numbered man dies, his number can be given again to another worthy male member.

 Then, when that man gets married, his children are numbered along with the wife who produced each one.
 To explain this numbering system, we’ll use “Brother 98” as our example.
 If a woman gets married to this man as his first wife, she is known as #198.
-The first male child would be #1981 while the first female child is #1982, etc., with the males getting even numbers and the females receiving odd numbers.
-The second wife’s children would be #2981 (male), #2982 (female), etc., with the boys getting the odd last numbers and the girls the even last numbers.
+The first male child would be #1981 while the first female child is #1982, etc., with the males getting odd numbers and the females receiving even numbers.
+The second wife’s child would be #2981 (male), #2982 (female), etc., with the boys getting the odd last numbers and the girls the even last numbers.
 This is the Order’s way to keep track of wives and children, especially since so many wives and children take different last surnames from their husbands/fathers.

 It is taught that people can become gods only in the celestial kingdom, the place where families can exist into eternity.
 Only those who are part of the Kingston group and marry polygamously can enter this kingdom.
 The Kingston family members are believed to have superior genetics because their lines originate with Jesus.
 According to the belief, Jesus was married to several wives who bore his children, a common teaching in 19th century Mormonism.